Priscilla Kemble: Later acting career

 On 8 October 1778, as Louisa Dudley in the West Indian, she appeared for the first time at Drury Lane as Mrs. Brereton, late Miss P. Hopkins.
 Her married life was reputable, and she occupied in a satisfactory fashion a secondary part on the stage, playing Lady Constant in The Way to Keep Him, Charlotte in the Gamester, Sylvia in The Double Gallant, Elizabeth (an original part) in Mrs. Cowley's Who's the Dupe?
 Mariana in the Miser, Perdita, Amanda in the Trip to Scarborough, Fidelia in the Foundling, Angelina in Love Makes a Man.
-Rose in the Recruiting Officer, Maria in Twelfth Night, Donna Viola (an original part) on 25 November 1786 in Mrs. Cowley's School for Greybeards, Margaret in A New Way to Pay Old Debts, and many other parts, original and other, chiefly secondary.
+Rose in the Recruiting Officer, Maria in Twelfth Night, Donna Viola (an original part) on 25 November 1786 in Mrs. Cowley's A School for Greybeards, Margaret in A New Way to Pay Old Debts, and many other parts, original and other, chiefly secondary.
 Brereton, her husband, went in 1785 to Dublin, where he attempted suicide; it is hinted through a passion for Mrs. Siddons.
 A partial recovery was effected, but he was kept in charge at Hoxton.
 Brereton died on 17 February 1787 and was buried in Shoreditch churchyard, in which a stone is erected to his memory.
 His widow appeared at Drury Lane on 12 March 1787 as the original Emily in Holcroft's Seduction.
 On the opening night of the next season, 20 September 1787, she was Dorinda in the Stratagem.
 On 8 December 1787 she married John Philip Kemble, and as Mrs. Kemble appeared on 10 December as Lady Anne in Richard III.
 Hero in Much Ado about Nothing was her next part.
-She was the original Aurora in Kemble's Pannel, and Flora in his Farm House.
+She was the original Aurora in Kemble's Panel, and Flora in his Farm House.
 On 2 December 1788 she was Lady Lambert in the Hypocrite, on 15 January 1790 Sylvia in Two Gentlemen of Verona and on 8 March 1790 the original Valeria in her husband's Love in many Masks.
 With the company she went to the Haymarket Opera House, where she was, on 20 April 1792, the original Miss Manly in Richardson's Fugitive.